 The nation's other Dark Sky Parks are in Utah, Pennsylvania, Washington, Ohio, and New Mexico.

 The Headlands contains two miles of pristine Lake Michigan beaches, rare and endangered plant life, and wild life including bald eagles and osprey.
 Trails through the park offer the opportunity to view the plant and wild life.

-The park provides lodging in two unique buildings: the Beach House that houses up to 18 people, and the Guest House with accommodations for up to 22 people.
+The park provides lodging in the Beach House that houses up to 18 people.
 In 2011, theknot.com, a national wedding source, named The Headlands a site for the Best of Weddings.

 Throughout the year, the Headlands Dark Sky Park hosts night time events such as a Halloween event as well as those to celebrate a lunar eclipse or meteor shower.
 The Headlands Dark Sky Park already is drawing visitors from around the U.S. who travel to Northern Michigan to observe the sky in such a perfect setting.

 September 20, 7pm Waning Moon Stargaze and Aurora Talk.
 There is evidence that the aurora are more frequent at the times of Equinox each year.
 Join us with aurora experts and photographers to celebrate this most popular of celestial events, on the eve of Autumnal Equinox.